When Life Hurts!

 Although he was surrounded by idolaters, Abraham was a man who believed in One True God.
 His faith that God would take care of him, even though he left the security and safety of his current life, is a lesson to encourage all of us.

 Trust in the Lord with all your heart.
 Lean not on your own understanding.
 In all your ways acknowledge Him, and He will direct your path.”
 Proverbs 3:5,6

 About 600 miles northwest from Ur was Haran, Abraham’s first major stopping place, where ‘they settled.’
 Here, his father died.
-Now, aged 75, Abraham continued south into Canaan with a large caravan of followers.
+Now, aged 75, Abraham started again moving south into Canaan with a large caravan of followers.
 He was not a nomad, but of some wealth.
 He stopped at several places on his way south, first at Shechem.
 He built an altar of worship here, then moved on to Bethel, about 10 miles north of Jerusalem.
 He built an altar for worship, and continued on to Hebron, where he bought a piece of land which became a burial plot, and where he chose to settle.